Crimes of the Future (1970 film)

 Crimes of the Future is a 1970 Canadian science fiction film written, shot, edited and directed by David Cronenberg.
 Like Cronenberg's previous feature, Stereo, Crimes of the Future was shot silent with a commentary added afterwards, spoken by the character Adrian Tripod (Ronald Mlodzik).

-Although the film shares its title with Cronenberg's 2022 film of the same name, it is not a remake as the story and concept are unrelated, and there is no connection between the two films whatsoever.
+Although the film shares its title with Cronenberg's 2022 film of the same name, the latter is not a remake as the story and concept are unrelated, however there is a loose connection between the two films, as the main premise of the 2022 film, "creative cancer" also appears in the 1970 version.

 Plot

-The film is set in 1997.
-Adrian Tripod, occasional director of a dermatological clinic called the House of Skin, searches for his mentor, insane dermatologist Antoine Rouge, who has disappeared following a catastrophic plague, resulting from cosmetic products, which has killed the entire population of sexually mature women.
-It has allegedly claimed the life of Rouge himself after the virus mutated to affect men.
+Set in 1997, the film follows Adrian Tripod, an occasional director of the House of Skin, a dermatological clinic.
+He embarks on a quest to find his mentor, the insane dermatologist Antoine Rouge.
+Rouge has vanished after a devastating plague, caused by cosmetic products, wiped out all sexually mature women.
+Allegedly the virus mutated, now affecting men and claiming Rouge's life.

 Tripod joins a succession of organisations, including Metaphysical Import-Export and the Oceanic Podiatry Group, and meets various individuals and groups of men trying to adjust themselves to a defeminized world.
-When a House of Skin patient that Tripod had grown close to dies from the plague, Tripod checks into a mental health clinic and engages in foot fetishism and showing off his collection of female underwear to other men.
+When a House of Skin patient that Tripod had grown close to dies from the plague, Tripod checks into a mental health clinic and engages in foot fetishism.

 Tripod aligns with a group of pedophiles who kidnap a five-year-old girl who has been exposed to chemicals intended to force her into puberty in order to impregnate her.
 However, one of the group is ultimately unable to bring himself to rape the young girl and leaves her untouched.
-Tripod enters the room where the girl is kept and removes his shirt, before suddenly seeing the girl emit a cream-like white foam from her mouth.
-Sensing the presence of Rouge in the girl, in the form of the same virus that killed him, Tripod finds his own nipples are producing the same substance.
-This brings him to the realization that, by artificially inducing puberty in the young child, she has become infected with the plague and that both the girl and Tripod are now going to die.
+Tripod enters the room where the girl is kept and sees the girl emit a cream-like white foam from her mouth.
+This brings him to the realization that, by artificially inducing puberty in the young child, she has become infected with the plague.